quailjs/quail/docs/tests/aLinkTextDoesNotBeginWithRedundantWord.rst

 .. php:class:: aLinkTextDoesNotBeginWithRedundantWord

-<p>Link text should not begin with redundant words or phrases like "link
+Link text should not begin with redundant words or phrases like "link